-^{}Online respondents with only children age 0-3 were not asked about Head Start or SNAP (only were asked about Early Head Start and WIC).
+^{} Online respondents with only children ages 0-3 were asked about Early Head Start and WIC; respondents with children ages 3-5 were asked about WIC, Head Start, and SNAP.
 Expecting only families were not asked about program participation (n=11) and are not included.